VincentVanlaer/mesa-school-labs/content/wednesday/lab-2.md

 A central parameter in such models is the accretion efficiency, which describes the fraction of the donor’s mass loss that is successfully accreted by the companion.
 MESA implements this through a set of `&binary_controls` parameters:

 <!-- ```fortran
-    mass_transfer_alpha  = 0d0 ! fraction of mass lost from the vicinity of donor as fast wind ! (e.g., isotropic re-emission)
+    mass_transfer_alpha  = 0d0 ! fraction of mass lost from the vicinity of the donor as fast wind ! (e.g., isotropic re-emission)
-    mass_transfer_beta   = 0d0 ! fraction of mass lost from the vicinity of accretor as fast wind mass_transfer_delta  = 0d0 ! fraction of mass lost from circumbinary coplanar toroid mass_transfer_gamma  = 0d0 ! radius of the circumbinary coplanar toroid is
-                               ! "gamma**2 * orbital_separation"
+    mass_transfer_beta   = 0d0 ! fraction of mass lost from the vicinity of the accretor as fast wind mass_transfer_delta  = 0d0 ! fraction of mass lost from the circumbinary coplanar toroid mass_transfer_gamma  = 0d0 !
+The radius of the circumbinary coplanar toroid is ! "gamma**2 * orbital_separation"
 ``` -->